ictvoip/ictvoip-docs/docs/source/modules/fusionpbx/installation.rst

     # Check API endpoints
-    Within WHMCS Server Edit setting click the Test connection button (you must have whitelisted your WHMCS IP first)
+    Within WHMCS Server Edit setting click the Test connection button (you must have whitelisted your WHMCS IP first) Alternatively you can use the ictVoIP Health Check to verify installation of ictVoIP Billing Addon and FusionPBX APIs Also alternatively you can check authentications to your FusionPBX APIs by using the Client Services/Settings and verify
     # Check login page
     # Visit: https://your-fusionpbx.com/